 The BESTTEN only protects up to 600 joules.
 It’s got a metal case with plastic caps, but it’s obviously a lower gauge metal than the Yellow Jacket.
 The cord is shorter too (9 ft compared to 15 ft).

 So why is it on this list?

 What I like about the BESTTEN is that it feels like it’s designed to be portable.
-It’s only 1 lb, 11 ounces so it’s less than half the weight of the Yellow Jacket.
+It’s only 1 lb, 11 ounces, making it less than half the weight of the Yellow Jacket.

-The plastic caps are notched so you can wrap the 9′ cord around the entire length of the unit.
-The only drawback is that the plug itself doesn’t have a clip on the back so it can easily snap on to the cord.
-That seems to be an obvious miss in their design.
+The plastic caps are notched so you can wrap the 9′ cord around the unit’s entire length.
+The only drawback is that the plug doesn’t have a clip on the back to attach to the cord.
+This seems like an obvious miss in their design.

-The seven outlets are laid out in a six-plus-one design that allows for large power adapters to use the last outlet and not interfere with any of the other plugs.
-The plugs do not have any sort of dust or moisture shields however.
+The seven outlets are laid out in a six-plus-one design that allows large power adapters to use the last outlet and not interfere with any other plugs.
+However, the outlets do not have any dust or moisture shields.